 The Tasmanian Pagan Alliance’s newsletter, The Ravens’ Call, began in 1997, making it the longest running printed bulletin of esoteric interests in Australia.
-The Ravens’ Call is produced four times per year, with editions released seasonally at solstices and equinoxes.
+The Ravens’ Call is produced four times per year, with editions released seasonally.

-Odin has two ravens, Huginn and Muninn, whose names’ mean thought and memory respectively.
-These two are the messengers that go out into the world each day and bring back news to Odin informing him of everything that goes on in Midgard, the word of humans.
-For this reason Odin is also known as Rafnagud (Raven God).
-In the Prose Edda, probably the greatest work of Old Norse literature, it is written that Odin says of the ravens;
+Óðinn is said to have two ravens, Huginn and Muninn, whose names’ mean thought and memory respectively.
+They are said to be the messengers that go out into the world each day and bring back news to Óðinn informing him of everything that goes on in Midgard, the world of humans.
+A perfect name inspiration for sharing pagan related news with the Tasmanian Community.

 Each editor and graphic designer of the newsletter has brought their own unique flavour to the mix.
 This has caused The Ravens’ Call to evolve to where it is now, an important part of our pagan community.